Andrew-EKrause/Assembly-Programs/README.md

 5. Double click on the "Assembly-Programs-master" folder to see its contents.
 Then double click on the Mars4_5.jar file to open it.
 6. IMPORTANT: You will likely get an error saying that the Mars4_5.jar file cannot be opened because it is from an unidentified developer. to get over this issue, first navigate to your `System Preferences/Settings` on your computer (See `Screenshot 2.0` below for more details).
 7. In your System Preferences/Settings, click on the `Security and Privacy` icon/settings (See `Screenshots 3.0, 4.0, and 5.0` below for more details).
 8. Inside of the Security and Privacy settings, under the `General` tab, you should see a message that says: "Mars4_5.jar file was blocked from use because it is not from an identified developer."
 Click the `Open Anyway` button, which should be appearing alongside the message.
-You should then be able to open the Mars4_5.jar file.
-9.
+(See `Screenshot 6.0` below for more details).
+9. After clicking the "Open Anyway" button, you will likely get a message that asks if you are sure that you want to open the Mars4_5.jar file.
+Click the "Open" button on the message (See `Screenshot 7.0` below for more details).
+10. Your Mars4_5.jar file should now open on your computer.
+See `Screenshot 8.0` if you want to compare what your Mars workspace looks like compared to the attached screenshot (they should look very similar).

 # Examples / Screenshots
 ###### Screenshot 1.0: Obtaining Project Files by Clicking the Green "Code" Button